Andy Reid, Travis Kelce reflect on 10 years with the Chiefs - NewsBreak

 “I’ve never eaten as much barbecue.
 And I’m coming out of the 10 years still loving every bite I’ve taken,” Reid said with a laugh.

 “I’ve thoroughly enjoyed it.
-The Hunts are a phenomenal family to work for, and I mean you guys (media) are included in all that.
+The Hunts are a phenomenal family to work for, and I mean, you guys (media) are included in all that.
 That part’s been a pleasure.
-You don’t get a chance to really relax and enjoy that, you’re moving forward and that’s kind of where we’re at on this week.”
+You don’t get a chance to really relax and enjoy that, you’re moving forward,d and that’s kind of where we’re at on this week.”

 “It’s been everything for me.
 He’s helped not only develop my game, but he’s helped change, really, the outlook on what a tight end can be, and I appreciate him guiding me in that.
 And without a doubt, I’m extremely fortunate – everybody’s always asking how the heck I get so open, I’m like, ‘Well, I got Coach Reid, baby.’”